The Name We Honor

 She started the Dorothy L. Fisher Scholarship at Wayne State University which gave scholarship money to Dorothy Fisher students who graduated from High School with a GPA of 2.0 or higher.

-Fisher Magnet Lower Academy, Prek- 5th Grade, was not built until 2002.
+Fisher Magnet Lower Academy, Prek- 5th Grade, was not built until 2002 and was first named Heilmann Elementary School and is often referred to as such by local businesses.
 See our timeline.